blackflame007/k8s_quick_reference/README.md

   - Rarely used directly in production

-- Services: Sets up networking in a kubernetes Cluster
+- <b>Services</b>: Sets up networking in a kubernetes Cluster

-- Deployment: Maintains a set of identical pods ensuring that they have the correct config and that the right number exists
+- <b>Deployment</b>: Maintains a set of identical pods ensuring that they have the correct config and that the right number exists

   - Runs a set of identical pods (one or more)